 Read about RAID Log from the experts.
 Get your RAID log working for you, and get on top of those Risks and Issues!

-RAID is an acronym that stands for Risks, Assumptions, Issues, and Dependencies.
-RAID Logs are used to stay in control of a project, as every project changes as you move through it.
-You use a RAID Log to track the status of a list of these items, and track actions for particular people involved in the project.
+RAID is an acronym that stands for Risks, Assumptions, Issues, and Dependencies, which are aspects of every project.
+A RAID Log tracks lists of these items, and is used by a project manager to minimise the chances of negative events.
+Each RAID item in the RAID Log has a status, severity, and actions for particular people involved in the project.
 RAID project management techniques originate from the classic “waterfall model” project management approach that started in the 20th Century.

 Every project is different, and projects typically have lots of moving parts.
 Project Managers use RAID Logs to stay on top of all the moving parts, and to inform regular routine meetings that track each RAID item, its associated owner, and what the next steps are for that item.